-The term ‘susceptor’ as used in induction heating denotes an electrically conductive material placed between the induction heating coil and the work piece.
-In its simplest form, it may be a metal tube interposed between the coil and the material to be heated.
-Such a susceptor is readily heated by the electromagnetic field establish by the induction coil, but essentially shields the part within it so that the part is heated primarily by radiation or conduction from the heated susceptor.
-Use of a susceptor provides an effective means for heating non-conductive materials like ceramics or plastics using an induction heating generator.
+The term ‘susceptor’ as used in induction heating denotes an electrically conductive material placed between the induction heating coil and the material to be heated such as a workpiece, either a solid, a slurry, a liquid, a gas, or some combination of the foregoing.
+In its simplest form, an Induction Susceptor Heater may be a metal tube interposed between the coil and the material to be heated.
+Such a susceptor is readily heated by the electromagnetic field established by the induction coil so that the part is heated primarily by radiation or conduction from the heated susceptor.
+Use of a susceptor provides an effective means for heating non-conductive materials like ceramics, glass, plastics, semiconductors, organic and non-organic chemicals, foods, beverages by taking advantage of the control precision, efficiency, rapid ramp-up, and reliability benefits of using an induction heating generator/power supply.
+Radyne designs and supplies susceptor heating equipment from simple tubes through to heated conveyors, augers, and other complicated structures.

-Susceptors may be designed to protect against damage to conductive surfaces by inductive heating or to help control the heat pattern obtained.
-IN such instances, the susceptor cover the portion of the part to be protected, electromagnetically shielding it.
-If a susceptor does not completely encircle the part, heating will take place simultaneously by direct induction heating as well as by radiation and conduction from the susceptor.
+Susceptors may be designed and employed to protect/shield areas of a part that are not to be subjected to an induction field thus controlling the heat pattern obtained.
+In some cases, these are referred to as diverters or shields.
+In such instances, the susceptor covers the portion of the part electromagnetically shielding it.
+If a susceptor does not completely encircle the part, heating will take place simultaneously by direct induction heating in the unshielded zones as well as by radiation and conduction from the susceptor.
+In many cases shielding susceptors are constructed of water-cooled copper where the shielded zones of the part are not to be heated at all.

 Fundamentally, susceptor heating using an induction heating source is simply radiation and/or conduction heating.
 However, many features make it highly adaptable.
-Firstly, the susceptor is heated electromagnetically, permitting heating through quartz, glass, or other non-conducting chambers for atmosphere control.
+Firstly, the susceptor is heated electromagnetically, permitting heating through quartz, glass, or other magnetically transparent chambers for atmosphere containment and control.
 Secondly, a thin susceptor acts as a radiation source that can be rapidly heated and cooled if desired, creating a heat source that can change temperature very rapidly.
-The susceptor may be of any size and highly localized in placement for shielding or use as an integral susceptor.
+Induction heating that susceptor allows for higher reliability due to the fact that the high-temperature susceptor does not have to be connected to a high current conductor to impart the energy required for heating.
+The susceptor may be of any size.
 In parts with complex geometry, a susceptor improves the uniformity of heating, as compared to direct induction heating.
-Susceptors allow for very thin materials such as steel strips or wired to be heated to elevated temperatures using nominal frequencies.
+Susceptors allow for very thin materials such as steel strips or wires to be heated to elevated temperatures using more economical low and medium magnetic field frequencies.
+When considering a susceptor heating design there are a number of factors that go into selecting the appropriate susceptor material, these include reactivity with the environment that the susceptor is in contact with.
+Choosing the right material leads to a reliable system, choosing the wrong materials can lead to contamination and low-reliability performance.

-The use of susceptors in induction heating applications is extensive.
-Susceptors make induction heating applicable for heating all non-metallic and metallic materials, allowing induction heating to become an important tool in the electronics, glass, plastics, and rubber industries.
+Susceptors make induction heating applicable for heating all non-metallic and metallic materials, allowing induction heating to become an important tool in the production of Foods and Beverages, Chemicals, Electronics, Glass, Plastics, Rubber, Construction, Consumer Medical, and industrial products.